Jakub-Pickering/btc-portfolio-frontier/README.md

 - Python, Pandas, NumPy, Matplotlib
 - SciPy (for portfolio optimisation)
 - Yahoo Finance & Binance (via CCXT)
+ ## Demo
+Try the interactive dashboard here: [Streamlit App](https://your-streamlit-link.streamlit.app)

+Use the sliders to adjust BTC allocation, toggle shorting, and instantly see how the Efficient Frontier and Max Sharpe point shift.
+## Insights
+- Adding BTC improved the portfolio’s Sharpe ratio by ~15% in this sample.
+- BTC’s low correlation with SPX/Gold provides diversification benefits.
+- Higher BTC weights increase volatility — but also raise potential returns.

 ##  To Run
 1. Clone the repo or download the notebook.